darklang/dark/docs/eventsV2.md

 - `enqueued_at = CURRENT_TIMESTAMP`

-Note that `CronChecker` does not use `events_v2` table information for Cron scheduling, just for running the event after it creates it.
-It uses `cron_records` for Cron scheduling.
+Note that `CronChecker` does not use `events_v2` table information for Cron scheduling (eg determining if it has been an hour since the last Cron event).
+It does that separately in the `cron_records` table and just emits events on the appropriate schedule, leaving it to the queues to handler after that.

-Emit also adds an event to the PubSub topic.
-This will be delivered to a worker to tell it to try fetching and running an event.
-The PubSub worker has:
+Emit also adds a notification to the PubSub topic.
+This will be delivered to a QueueWorker to tell it to try fetching and running an event.
+We do not use built-in retry limit in PubSub. **FSTODO** but we should

-- `retries` not set
-- `delay_until` not set

 ### QueueWorker Execution

-`EventQueue2.dequeue` fetches a notification from PubSub and runs the process to execute it.
+`EventQueueV2.dequeue` fetches a notification from PubSub and runs the process to execute it.
 First it will check if it should run it, looking at retries, whether another worker has set `locked_at` and holds the lock, whether scheduling rules tell us not to run it, whether it's not time to run it yet, or if the event is missing.

+Notifications have a built-in _ack deadline_ - they must be _acknowledged_ within a
+changeable time limit.
+The default is 1 minute.
+If a queueworker decides not to run an event immediately, it will put back the notification by setting the ack deadline to a more appropriate time.
+If it decides it should not be run (eg if paused) it will remove it from PubSub by _acknowledging_ it.

+**FSTODO**: what happens to the retry count here?

+If a QueueWorker decides to runs the event, it will increase the _ack time_ to 5 minutes to give it time to execute.
+When it is done, it removes it from the queue by _acknowledging_ it.

-In most cases it put the event back in PubSub (except for the situations where that doesn't make sense).
-Because the event is just a notifcation, it's basically almost always fine to put it back in so long as the record exists (which means it's done).
+Because the event is just a notifcation, it's basically almost always fine to put it back in so long as the DB row for the event exists (which means it's done).

+Note that normally, only one notification exists for an event.
+The exception is when workers are unpaused.

 ```mermaid
 graph LR